jeryini/distributed-rss/README.md

 API for parsing command line options.

 ## General solution
-The general solution consists of three JAR files:
+The general solution consists of **three** JAR files:
-* InsertResources: For inserting RSS feeds from CSV file into MongoDB.
+* *InsertResources*: For inserting RSS feeds from CSV file into MongoDB.
+The CSV file consists of URLs of feeds.
-* RSSDelegateWorker: For inserting jobs into message queue and checking for stalled jobs.
+* *RSSDelegateWorker*: For inserting jobs (feeds) into message queue and checking for stalled jobs.
-* RSSMainWorker: For running thread workers which fetch entries of feeds, fetch the web page and persist it to the MongoDB.
+* *RSSMainWorker*: For running thread workers which fetch entries of feeds, fetch the web page and persist it to the MongoDB.
+The main worker deques the job from message queue and allocates a new thread from thread pool for each feed.
+The thread worker then does the rest of the job.

 ### Running
 A quick tutorial for running the solution.